The American Legion

 We are proud to share a momentous occasion in the history of The American Legion, Col. Billie J. Holmes Memorial Post 331.

-As the current Commander, it was my distinct honor and privilege to present this award to Johnny.
+As the current Commander, it was my distinct honor and privilege to present this award to John.
 His dedication and steadfast support have not only strengthened our post but also left a lasting legacy that will inspire generations of Legionnaires to come.

-Johnny, we salute you and express our deepest gratitude for your remarkable service and commitment to our mission.
+John, we salute you and express our deepest gratitude for your remarkable service and commitment to our mission.

 Sincerely,